-For students without a master’s degree in a related field: A minimum of a 3.2 average (on a 4.0 scale) on all undergraduate upper division work and acceptable courses in Calculus and Statistics.
+For students without a master’s degree in a related field: A minimum of a 3.2 average (on a 4.0 scale) on all undergraduate upper division, degree specific course work.

-For applicants whose native language is not English, English proficiency exam scores of at least 550 (paper-based) or 80 (internet-based) on the TOEFL or 6.5 on the IELTS.
-English proficiency exam exemptions are based on the country in which the applicant completed their undergraduate degree, not on nationality.
-See the list of TOEFL exempt countries here: http://gradschool.fiu.edu/toefl-exempt-countries/.
+For applicants whose native language is not English, English proficiency exam scores of at least 550 (paper-based) or 80 (internet-based) on the TOEFL, 6.5 on the IELTS or 110 on the Duolingo.
+English proficiency exam exemptions are based on the country in which the applicant completed their undergraduate degree, not on nationality or language of instruction.
+See the list of exempt countries here: http://gradschool.fiu.edu/toefl-exempt-countries/.

 Through the website, applicants will have the opportunity to upload supporting documents, such as a statement of purpose, resume, residency documents for tuition purposes, immigration documents, and the like.
 They can also provide contact information for recommenders who are then prompted to submit the letters of recommendation through the online portal.

 Once submitted, Graduate Admissions will promptly acknowledge receipt of the application via email and will provide a Panther ID as well as further instructions on how to access the MyFIU portal.
 On MyFIU, students can view the status of their application, including any missing documents.
 Missing documents are listed under the “To Do List” on the top right-hand corner of the screen.

 Once the applicant has been issued a Panther ID, they should include the Panther ID in all communications to the unit representatives, Graduate Admissions, International Student and Scholar Services, and Student Health services.